BitPangea/bitpangea/README.md

 ### The Atlas

-The canonical cartographic institution of BitPangea, preserving the developing map and spatial expression of the World.
+The canonical map and structural design record of the World.
+The Atlas preserves what BitPangea now structurally is, what is being designed, what remains provisional or open, and the Architecture through which permanent World truth receives durable structural expression.

 ### The Chronicle